 Adrenaline: I’m about to die!

-Adrenaline is another neurochemical that gives our body extra strength and performance, and decreases our ability to feel pain.
+Adrenaline, or epinephrine, is another neurochemical that gives our body extra strength and performance.
 While cortisol tells us something stressful is happening, adrenaline tells us that we are about to experience a threat to our survival (Graziano Breuning, L., PhD Habits of a Happy Brain).
 It readies us for the kinds of super-human physical responses needed to survive something life-threatening.
 Some of us feel this way constantly – not in response to a threat to our physical self, but in response to a threat to our psychological self (our sense of self).
 When our system has gone into an adrenaline response because of a threat to our psychological safety, all of those physical systems of strength and performance have no outlet.
 We can feel wound up like a spring as all the extra oxygen and glucose needed to run away from a tiger has nowhere to go.
 This can lead us to feeling irritable and restless.
 The remedy for this is physical exercise, the kind that would, if we were truly in danger, use up all these extra physical chemical resources our body has just offered us.
 A brisk walk first thing in the morning or some other kind of activity that helps us to use up those extra resources can help us to avoid the side-effects of adrenaline in the absence of physical danger.
 In fact, exercise is a great antidote to stress at any time in the day as it reduces levels of cortisol and adrenaline as well as giving us doses of endorphins, our body’s natural pain killer and mood elevator.

 So, to recap, you can start to address your early-morning stress by: